kubedb/docs/docs/guides/mssqlserver/concepts/mssqlserver.md

 `spec.replicas` specifies the total number of primary and standby nodes in MSSQLServer database cluster configuration.
 One pod is selected as Primary and others act as standby replicas.
 KubeDB uses `PodDisruptionBudget` to ensure that majority of the replicas are available during [voluntary disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions).

-To learn more about how to setup a HA PostgreSQL cluster in KubeDB, please visit [here](/docs/guides/mssqlserver/clustering/ha_cluster.md).
+To learn more about how to setup a HA MSSQLServer cluster in KubeDB, please visit [here](/docs/guides/mssqlserver/clustering/ha_cluster.md).

 ### spec.standbyMode